Carpathian Flysch Belt

 The Carpathian Flysch Belt is an arcuate tectonic zone included in the megastructural elevation of the Carpathians on the external periphery of the mountain chain.
 Geomorphologically it is a portion of the Outer Carpathians.
-Geologically it is a thin-skinned thrust belt or accretionary wedge, formed by rootless nappes consisting of so-called flysch – alternating marine deposits of claystones, shales and sandstones which were detached from their substratum and moved tens of kilometers to the north (generally).
-The Flysch Belt is together with Neogene volcanic complexes the only extant tectonic zone along the whole Carpathian arc.
+Geologically it is a thin-skinned thrust belt or accretionary wedge, formed by rootless nappes consisting of flysch – alternating marine deposits of claystones, shales and sandstones which were detached from their substratum and moved tens of kilometers North.
+The Flysch Belt and the Neogene volcanic complexes are the only extant tectonic zones along the Carpathian arc.

 Areal extent

 The Carpathian Flysch Belt is connected to the flysch belt of the Alps (Rhenodanubian Flysch) and continues through the territory of the Czech Republic, Slovakia, Poland, Ukraine and Romania.
 The belt is about 1,300 km long and 60 – 75 km wide.
-Sequences of the Flysch belt are thrusted over the margin of Carpathian foredeep in the north.
-The foreland of the Flysch belt is built by Bohemian Massif in the west, East-European Platform in the north and Moesian Platform in the east.
+Sequences of the Flysch belt are thrust over the margin of Carpathian foredeep in the north.
+The foreland of the Flysch belt is built by the Bohemian Massif in the west, East-European Platform in the north and the Moesian Platform in the east.
 In the south it is bounded by the Pieniny Klippen Belt in its western segment.
 The southern boundary of the Flysch Belt in the area of the Romanian Carpathians is covered by nappes of the crystalline-Mesozoic zone.

 Geological structure

-The zone is primarily composed of sedimentary rocks which were deposited from the Upper Jurassic up to the Cretaceous-Paleogene periods.
-The Flysch Belt is structural remnant of several basins, developed in front of the advancing ancestral Carpathians and later incorporated in the Tertiary Carpathian fold and thrust belt.
-The former sedimentary basin of the Carpathian Flysch belt was a portion of the Alpine Tethys Ocean.
-The present rocks are not in their former position because they were detached from their basement during the closure and subduction of basins and pushed as nappe pile, forming the Carpathian accretionary wedge.
+The rocks that became the Carpathian Flysch Belt began as sedimentary rocks which were deposited from the Upper Jurassic to the Cretaceous-Paleogene periods.
+The flysch belt is a structural remnant of several basins, which developed in front of the advancing ancestral Carpathians and later incorporated in the Tertiary Carpathian fold and thrust belt.
+The present rocks were detached from their basement during the closure and subduction of basins and pushed into a nappe pile, forming the Carpathian accretionary wedge.
 The fold axial planes have generally north vergence, north-western in the western sector, northern in the central sector and north-eastern to eastern in the eastern sector.
 Only the nappes of the South Carpathians have eastern to south-eastern vergence.

-Approximately at the line of the Hodonín – Námestovo – Nowy Sacz – Neresnica distinct zone of negative gravimetric anomaly that follows the southern edge of the Bohemian Massif and East-European Platform, which are underthrust below the Carpathians.
-Anomalous crustal thickening, significant especially in southeastern Poland and western Ukraine, is probably caused by slab break off.
+The Hodonín – Námestovo – Nowy Sacz – Neresnica zone of negative gravimetric anomaly follows the southern edge of the Bohemian Massif and East-European Platform, where they have been underthrust below the Carpathians.
+The anomalous crustal thickening, which is especially significant in southeastern Poland and western Ukraine, is probably caused by slab break off.
 The Earth's crust in this area reaches up to 65 km depth.

-From the neotectonic point of view, the whole area of the Flysch belt is affected by extension, locally up to 12 mm per year.
+The whole area of the flysch belt is affected by extension, locally up to 12 mm per year.